gia-guar/AI-Paper-Reccomentation/README.md

 3. **OpenAI Da Vinci Model for Summarization**: The tool leverages the powerful OpenAI Da Vinci model, a state-of-the-art language model, to automatically summarize research papers.
 This feature saves users valuable time by providing concise and informative summaries, allowing them to quickly assess the relevance and significance of a paper.

+4. **Pinecone Vectorstore & Paper Questioning**: don't remember where you read about a specific topic?
+Just ask with Llama Indexing system.
+This option requires a free Pinecone API.

 ## How It Works

 1. **Query Submission**: Users can input their research interests or specific topics of interest into the tool's user interface.